 Most insurers in Missouri have a section on their website where customers can request reasonably accurate quotes.
 Make sure to determine your specific needs before you start shopping.

-Based on MoneyGeek’s study, the cheapest companies in Missouri are USAA, State Farm, and Allstate.
+- Based on MoneyGeek’s study, the cheapest companies in Missouri are State Farm and Allstate.
 You can start by getting a quote from these companies.

 Drivers in Missouri with a serious traffic violation like a DUI pay more for car insurance.
 The average cost of car insurance for residents with a DUI is $1,852 per year.
 Drivers without a DUI pay $1,305.